The Museum is operating under normal hours today, 3/3/15: 10am - 5pm.

 Welcome to the Museum of Northern Arizona

-The Museum of Northern Arizona welcomes you to explore our website and delve into the rich history and culture of the Colorado Plateau.
+The Museum of Northern Arizona is your gateway to the Colorado Plateau.
+We invite you to explore our website and delve into the Plateau's rich history and culture.

 We look forward to creating a distinct and engaging experience upon your visit.